 How much to use?

 Rodents have a very strong sense of smell, so only a small amount of bait is needed to attract them to the trap.
 Do not overfill the bait cup.
-Open the bait door, which can be found on the back side of the trap.
+Open the kill chamber door to access the bait cup, which can be found on the floor of the trap, furthest from the rodent entrance.
 Use a cotton swab, toothpick, tweezers or similar tool to place bait so that your scent is not transferred to the trap.[Back to Top]

 Can I use a Wi-Fi hotspot?

 In order for your Smart-Kill™ trap to function normally, it needs to be connected to a Wi-Fi network at all times.
 A Wi-Fi hotspot is not recommended since it can easily be moved away from the trap.
 If the hotspot is placed in close proximity to the trap and remains there at all times, it may be used.
 A Wi-Fi hotspot from a personal mobile device is not recommended because the mobile device generally gets taken with the user outside of the home.[Back to Top]